-Write the required application to the flow computer.
-Make sure that the application is set up properly (refer to section Device setup in Flow-Xpress)
+6 Write the application Write the required application to the flow computer.
+Make sure that the application is set up properly (refer to section

-Step 7 Final check
+7 Final check

 Check that the communications bus is working properly on display on display 'System, Bus' Note that the picture below is applicable for a Flow-X/P1 (being a Flow-X/P with 1 flow module).